thyagorafaell/my-trips/README.md

 # My trips - thyagorafaell

-This is a [Next.js](https://nextjs.org/) application build in a course called [Next na prática](https://www.udemy.com/course/aprenda-nextjs-na-pratica/).
+This is a [Next.js](https://nextjs.org/) application build in a course called [NextJS na prática](https://www.udemy.com/course/aprenda-nextjs-na-pratica/).

 You can check the website [here](http://my-trips-green.vercel.app).